 Expanding Pharmacist-Provided Immunization Opportunities

-Advocating for nine years of age and up for all immunizations.
+PPA will be advocating for nine years of age and up for all immunizations.

 Public Health Emergency

-Allow Pennsylvania's Secretary of Health to declare a public emergency and allow pharmacists to participate, i.e., allow pharmacists to immunize if there is a shortage before school begins, a virus outbreak, etc.
+PPA is looking at ways to allow Pennsylvania's Secretary of Health to declare a public emergency and allow pharmacists to participate, i.e., allow pharmacists to immunize if there is a shortage before school begins, a virus outbreak, etc.

 Pharmacy Technician Registration

-Addressing any possible changes to obtaining a CLIA waiver.
+PPA is looking at ways to address any possible changes to obtaining a CLIA waiver.

 Drug Pricing Transparency